Keyboard shortcuts

 The first generation of theorem provers emerged from two distinct traditions.
 One tradition, exemplified by systems like Automath developed by Nicolaas de Bruijn in the late 1960s, focused on encoding existing mathematical proofs in a formal language that a computer could check.
 De Bruijn’s work introduced many concepts that remain central to modern systems, including the idea that types could depend on values and that propositions could be represented as types.
 The other tradition focused on automated theorem proving, attempting to have computers discover proofs on their own through search procedures.
 While fully automated proving remains intractable for most interesting mathematics, techniques from this tradition inform the automation tactics available in modern proof assistants.

-The 1980s saw the development of several influential systems that shaped the field.
+The 1980s saw the development of several influential systems.
 The Calculus of Constructions, introduced by Thierry Coquand and Gérard Huet, provided a unified foundation combining dependent types with a hierarchy of universes.
 This calculus became the theoretical basis for Coq, which remains one of the most widely used proof assistants today.
 Coq pioneered many features now standard in the field, including tactic-based proof development, extraction of executable programs from proofs, and a module system for organizing large developments.
 Major verification efforts in Coq include the CompCert certified C compiler and the mathematical proof of the four color theorem.

 First-Order Theorem Proving